Satvik-ai/Video_Streaming_Using_Webcam_In_Flask_Web_Framework/README.md

-# Video Streaming Using Webcam In Flask Web Framework
+# 📹 Video Streaming Using Webcam in Flask Web Framework

-This project demonstrates a simple video streaming application using a webcam and the Flask web framework.
-The application captures live video from your local webcam and streams it in real-time to a webpage.
+This project demonstrates a simple yet effective **video streaming application** using a webcam and the **Flask** web framework.
+It captures live video using **OpenCV** and streams it in real-time to a web page using Flask’s `Response` object with multipart JPEG format.

+---

-## Features
+## 🚀 Features

-- Live video streaming using OpenCV and Flask
+- 🔴 Live video feed using your local webcam
-- JPG streaming format (multipart content)
+- 📷 Real-time streaming via MJPEG (multipart JPEG)
-- Simple HTML frontend for displaying the video feed
+- 🖥️ Simple HTML frontend for viewing the stream
+- 💡 Lightweight and easy to set up

+---

-## Installation
+## 🛠️ Installation

 1. **Clone the repository** (or download the files):